-We are a Christian therapeutic boarding school serving girls ages 12-17.
-Through different types of therapy, Trauma Informed Care, and a spiritual emphasis, we provide a safe, structured atmosphere where growth and positive improvement can flourish.
-We provide first-class care, education, and experience that is sure to be life-changing.
+We are a Christian boarding school specifically designed to help girls who are struggling, age 12-17.
+We provide a safe, structured atmosphere where growth and positive improvement can flourish.
+We provide first-class care, education, and an experience that is proven to be life-changing.

 Faith-Based

-When the student gets closer to graduating, the counselor and parents work closely to develop a customized game plan to see our girls succeed immediately after, and long after they have graduated the program.
-They will learn tools to help them cope with their struggles, and how to overcome them with Christ and having a healthy social life.
+When the student gets closer to graduating, parents work closely with our team to develop a customized game plan to see our girls succeed immediately after, and long after they have graduated the program.
+They will learn tools to help them cope with their struggles, and how to overcome them with Christ and have a healthy social life.

 Our students meet regularly to discuss problems in a group setting that may be something they all tend to struggle with.
 It is in this group setting that our girls see that they are not alone, and they begin to see the power of healing by learning to discuss some of their struggles openly, and in a healthy fashion.
 This format also allows for our more senior students to offer hope and encouragement to our more beginner students.